MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started-tutorial.md

 <a name="ExploreScaleRFunctions"></a>
 ## Expore ScaleR Functions

 The **RevoScaleR** package, included in Microsoft R Server and R Client, provides a framework for quickly writing start-to-finish, scalable R code for data analysis.
-Even if you are relatively new to R, you can get started with just a few basic functions.

 ### Step 1: Access Data with *rxImport*

 The *rxImport* function allows you to import data from fixed or delimited text files, SAS files, SPSS files, or a SQL Server, Teradata or ODBC connection.
-There’s no need to have SAS or SPSS installed on your system to import those file types, but you will need an ODBC driver for your data base to access it.
-Let’s use an example of a delimited text file available in the sample data directory of the **RevoScaleR** package, a small data set containing simulated mortgage default data.
-We’ll store the location of the file in a character string, then import the data into an in-memory data set (data frame) using the default settings:
+There’s no need to have SAS or SPSS installed on your system to import those file types, but you will need a locally installed ODBC driver for your database to access data on a local or remote computer.

-	inDataFile <- file.path(rxGetOption("sampleDataDir"),
+Let’s start simply by using a delimited text file available in the [built-in sample data directory](scaler-user-guide-sample-data.md) of the **RevoScaleR** package.
+We’ll store the location of the file in a character string (*inDataFile*), then import the data into an in-memory data set (data frame) called *mortData*:

-		"mortDefaultSmall2000.csv")
+	inDataFile <- file.path(rxGetOption("sampleDataDir"), "mortDefaultSmall2000.csv")

 	mortData <- rxImport(inData = inDataFile)

-If we think that we may want to do the same analysis on a larger data set later, we can prepare for that by putting placeholders in our code for output files.
-If we set these values to a file path, the data will be stored on disk in the efficient .xdf file format, rather than storing it in memory.
-The output object returned from *rxImport* would be a small object representing the .xdf file (an *RxXdfData* object), rather than a data frame containing all of the data.
-But for the time being, we will continue to work with the data in memory.
-We can do this by setting the *outFile* parameters to NULL.
-The following code will accomplish the same importing task of that above:
+If we anticipate repeating the same analysis on a larger data set later, we could prepare for that by putting placeholders in our code for output files.
+An output file is an XDF file, native to R Client and R Server, persisted on disk and structured to hold modular data.
+If we included an output file with rxImport, the output object returned from *rxImport* would be a small object representing the .xdf file on disk (an RxXdfData object), rather than an in-memory data frame containing all of the data.

-	outFile <- NULL
+But for the time being, let's continue to work with the data in memory.
+We can do this by leaving outFile out of the command, or by setting the *outFile* parameter to NULL.
+The following code is equivalent to the importing task of that above:

-	outFile2 <- NULL
+	mortOutput <- NULL
-	mortData <- rxImport(inData = inDataFile, outFile = outFile)
+	mortData <- rxImport(inData = inDataFile, outFile = mortOutput)

 ### Step 2: Retrieve metadata

-There are a number of basic methods we can use to quickly get some information about the data set and its variables that will work on the output of *rxImport*, whether it is a data frame or *RxXdfData* object.
+There are a number of basic methods we can use to learn about the data set and its variables that will work on the return object of *rxImport*, regardless of whether it is a data frame or *RxXdfData* object.

 Input: Get the number of rows, cols, and names of the imported data: